nowalab/everest-ner/README.md

-# EverestNER Benchmark Data Sets for Nepali Named Entity Recognition
+# EverestNER - The Benchmark Data Set for Nepali NER
-We have created the largest human annotated NER data set for Nepali available to date.
+We have created the largest human annotated Named Entity Recognition (NER) data set for Nepali available to date.
 Highlights:

 * EverestNER covers five named entities - Person Name, Location, Organization, Event and Date.
 * EverestNER has 24,587 entities, 308,353 tokens corresponding to 15,798 sentences